adamhb123/crabbyssh/rfc-summaries/BAREBONES.md

 It includes the bare minimum information required to implement the SSH protocol.

+Any implementation-specific choices are expressed within this document.

 Note that CrabbySSH is not (currently) concerned with working with any non-2.0 SSH implementations, and so those considerations are excluded